 Purpose of Grants

 Each Institution may only receive one Grant from LSAC during each “Fiscal Year.”
-For purposes of each Grant, the “Fiscal Year” shall be the time period that begins on July 1 and ends on June 30.
-Members of the LSAC Board of Trustees, the Diversity, Equity, and Inclusion Committee, its subcommittees, or workgroups, and persons who have been members of one or more of these bodies within one year of the Grant application deadline (individually, a “Group” and, collectively, the “Groups”) are not eligible to apply on behalf of any Institution that is considered to be their employer.
-If an individual belongs to any Group, and their respective Institution applies for a LSAC DEI Pipeline Grant, then such individual will not be able to participate in or observe the review process for the Institution’s Grant that occurs during the term of the Institution’s existing Grant.
+For the purposes of each Grant, the “Fiscal Year” shall be the time period that begins on July 1 and ends on June 30.
+Members of the LSAC Board of Trustees; the Diversity, Equity, and Inclusion Committee, its subcommittees, or work groups; and persons who have been members of one or more of these bodies within one year of the Grant application deadline (individually, a “Group” and, collectively, the “Groups”) are not eligible to apply on behalf of any Institution that is considered to be their employer.
+If an individual belongs to any Group, and their respective Institution applies for an LSAC DEI Pipeline Grant, then such individual will not be able to participate in or observe the review process for the Institution’s Grant that occurs during the term of the Institution’s existing Grant.

 Grantees will be required to include a Financial Sustainability Plan outlining how the proposed Grant program will continue its operations following the expenditure of the Grant funding.